Coming to Law School with a Partner

 This community truly gives back ten-fold to what you put into it."

 - Katie Pogue

 "Especially during covid, it was nice to be in a smaller town with lower rates of transmission.
 We've adopted two kittens from the Rockbridge SPCA, there are great running trails and hiking options throughout the Blueridge mountains, there are a ton of great dining spots (shout out to the Red Hen).
-I really enjoyed all the law school activities we were able to participate in prior to covid including but not limited to the pig roast, flag football, fall fest, and the auction/silent auction that occurred in December (2019)."
+I really enjoyed all the law school activities we were able to participate in including but not limited to the pig roast, flag football, fall fest, and the auction/silent auction."